 Starting as a catering business in 2005, then opened as a restaurant since 2015, 301 is a family-owned and operated restaurant serving amazing food, while paying tribute to the original integrity of the building.
 Brunch, lunch and dinner are all offered, with a special jazz brunch offering on Sunday.
 You can’t go wrong with any of the drinks or food on the menu!

-“I’ve been to this restaurant three times now, it’s both the food and the service that keep me coming back.
+- “I’ve been to this restaurant three times now, it’s both the food and the service that keep me coming back.
 I’ve been for both dinner and brunch, and my favorite meal was the salmon salad.
-The portions surprised me for the price and I was happy with the way the salmon was cooked.
-The service crew are very attentive and I have never experienced a wait to be seated.
 There’s a cute beer garden out back which I would like to try next time I visit, which will be soon.” ~Stephanie T.

-“Located in a historic train depot, the atmosphere here is nice.
+- “Located in a historic train depot, the atmosphere here is nice.
 We sat at the bar and the waitress was friendly and very knowledgeable of the history surrounding the location.
-They had a decent selection of draft beers and the cheese board was very good.
 The decor was very interesting with the original mosaic tile flooring and the original chandelier in the dining room.” ~Nolan N.

 Beat the heat with a treat from Frost Bite.
 Experience ice cream in a new way with Frost Bite’s rolled, shaved or liquid nitrogen ice cream!